kekse1/count.php/README.md

 |    -h | --hashes    | Available algorithms for 'HASH' config.   |

 #### Default output
-Without parameter there WILL be a status output with all host's values and a output of all the IP/timestamp files of all available hosts - with a synchronization of these counted values, if they differ from the real `countFiles(..)` (but still TODO :)~ ...
+Without parameter there WILL be a status output with all host's values and the count of all the IP/timestamp files of all the available hosts (with a synchronization, if this cache differs from the real `countFiles(..)` (but still TODO :)~ ...